bleutzinn/grav-plugin-snitch/README.md

   - paid
 ```

-Use the new Twig variables `accounts` and `groups` to create a list (array) of all members of a certain group:
+Now use the newly available Twig variables `accounts` and `groups` to create a list (array) of all members of a certain group:

 ```
 {% set group = 'paid' %}